Ranking Free RAG: Replacing Re-ranking with Selection in RAG for Sensitive Domains: Introduction

 Current approaches miss the connection between interpretability and robustness.
-RAG$^2$ \citep{sohn2025rationale} and RADIO \citep{jia-etal-2025-bridging} attempt to improve retrieval through rationales but still rely on traditional re-ranking, inheriting its opacity.
-RankRAG \citep{yu2024rankrag} uses Large Language Models (LLMs) for ranking but provides no reasoning transparency and lacks mechanisms to detect adversarial manipulation.
-As illustrated in \autoref{fig:example}, these methods treat interpretability and security as separate concerns: traditional re-rankers select irrelevant and poisoned evidence based on opaque similarity scores, while LLM-based re-rankers fail when context length exceeds their capacity, both lacking mechanisms to explain or verify their selection decisions.
+RAG$^2$ \citep{sohn2025rationale} and RADIO \citep{jia-etal-2025-bridging} improve retrieval through rationales but still rely on traditional re-ranking, inheriting its opacity.
+RankRAG \citep{yu2024rankrag} uses Large Language Models (LLMs) for ranking but provides no reasoning transparency and lacks mechanisms to detect adversarial manipulation. \autoref{fig:example} shows that these methods treat interpretability and security as separate concerns: traditional re-rankers select irrelevant and poisoned evidence based on opaque similarity scores, while LLM-based re-rankers fail when context length exceeds their capacity, both lacking mechanisms to explain or verify their selection decisions.